Blood Pressure Drugs

 - Diuretics – “fluid pills” – these decrease your body’s blood volume, by reducing the water content.
 Diuretics are sometimes called “water pills” because they work in the kidney and flush excess water and sodium from the body.
 This in turn drops the peripheral resistance and reduces your elevated BP.
 You will make frequent trips to the toilet though!
 My concern here is that you can become very depleted in many different minerals – with consequent poor health down the track but in certain cases of congestive heart failure diuretic drugs are a MUST.
 See your GP if in doubt.

-Prescription drugs can cause disease
+Prescription drugs cause a disease called iatrogenic disease